aksiooma/Chatlyst/README.md

 - Performance Optimization: Includes rate limiting and consideration for reCAPTCHA implementation.
 - Cache Policy Configuration: For enhanced performance of static assets.

-### Development and Testing

 #### Modular Codebase

 The project is structured to ensure maintainability and scalability, facilitating a clean separation of concerns between the frontend and backend.
 This structure supports easier updates, testing, and understanding of the codebase.

-#### Deployment Strategies
-Deployment presented challenges, particularly around the use of submodules and monorepos.
-While submodules offer a neat way to organize and separate concerns, deploying them to different hosting services (like Vercel for the frontend and Heroku for the backend) introduced complexity.

-- **Submodule vs. Monorepo**: The initial approach used a submodule structure to separate the frontend and backend, intending for cohesive development and deployment.
-However, this led to challenges with dependency management and deployment pipelines, as different services have distinct ways of handling such setups.
-- **Simplification and Separation**: To address these challenges, the project was restructured into a monorepo for the frontend, with the backend deployed separately.
-This adjustment simplified the deployment process, especially considering the differences in handling static sites and server applications between platforms like Vercel and Heroku.

-### Challenges and Solutions

-Throughout development, challenges such as database initialization, error handling, and environment variable management were tackled.
-Efforts were made to enhance the user experience and application performance through responsive design and caching strategies.

 ## Getting Started